un2582/TumblerClone/README.md

 <h2>How to hide .env file from committing to github:</h2>
 1. create a .gitignore text file at root of repository </br>
 2. inside the .gitignore text file add .env on its own line </br>
-3. from now on any commits will not be updated for .env specifically. for ex: whenever I commit, .env stays as the fake key that I put in rather than updating it to be the key that I'm actually using. </br>
-4. it is considered good practice to change the secret_key once in a while, it does not affect the passwords already stored.
+3. it is considered good practice to change the secret_key once in a while, it does not affect the passwords already stored.
 I change mine periodically as well.</br>

 <h1>Databases: </h1>
 My server is connected to a MongoDB, there are multiple sources out there on how to download and set up a local MongoDB.
 Simply google search how to run MongoDB locally on windows or mac.
 Another option is using a cloud based database such as Mongo Atlas, however, this is generally more for production rather than development.

+<h1>Huge Pitfall save: </h1>
+Apparently, creating .gitignore.txt by right clicking is different from creating it from the git bash by using touch .gitignore command, even though they both have the exact same .gitignore.txt name.
+If your gitignore isn't ignoring your files properly, try this before looking up other possible errors.